eegaston/Toxoplasma_Gondii_311100/TGME49_2311100_Phylogenetic_Analysis_Workbook.md

 # BLAST Analysis

 Once the reference sequence was downloaded, a BLASTP analysis of the protein was conducted.
 BLASTP was utilized due to its ability to "compares an amino acid query sequence [our predictive protein sequence] against a protein sequence dataset" (Balakrishna et al. 2005).
+This analysis was run utilizing NCBI's BLASTP program
+               Citation for why for above

+To determine the validity of the results a secondary BLASTP Analysis was conducted in VEuPathDB.

 # Multiple Sequence Alignment